 12) After your device is in Recovery mode, put it back into DFU mode.

-13) After the process completes and your device boots back up to the Lock Screen, navigate to the palera1n app on your Home Screen:
+13) After your device boots back up, launch the palera1n app on your Home Screen:

-14) When the app loads, tap on the Install button:
+16) When the Sileo install completes, tap the Close button:

 Once installed, you’re good to go.
 Enjoy using your jailbreak!